infinum/rails-handbook/Design Patterns/Form objects.md

               present: "Phone number can't be blank"
 ```

-**Where to put the Form Object classes?**
+**Where to put the form object classes?**

-Create an `app/forms` folder and put all your Form Object classes there.
+Create an `app/forms` folder and put all your formoObject classes there.

 ## Further reading
   * [ActiveModel Form Objects](https://robots.thoughtbot.com/activemodel-form-objects)